How UEFA financial sustainability rules interact with the IFR licensing regime: what English clubs in both frameworks need to know

 The CFCB enforcement history and IFR owner suitability

-One intersection between the two frameworks that has received almost no attention in the commentary around the June 2026 sanctions is the potential relevance of CFCB enforcement history to IFR owner and officer suitability assessments.
+One intersection between the two frameworks that has received little attention is the potential relevance of UEFA CFCB enforcement history to IFR owner and officer suitability assessments.

 Specific Intersections English Clubs Box